 Your MSK doctor or survivorship nurse practitioner (NP) will send your primary care doctor a detailed summary of your care at MSK.
 This report will include information about your treatment, your most recent test results, and recommendations for follow-up care.

 Some people may develop other health problems, such as cardiovascular (heart) disease, thyroid disease, or another cancer after finishing treatment.
 You may need to be screened for some or all of these health problems.
 Your MSK doctor or survivorship NP will review specific recommendations with you and your primary care doctor.

 We also recommend doing the following as part of your ongoing care:

 - Ask your doctor when you should get the pneumonia vaccine.

 - Follow your doctor’s recommendations for diet and exercise.

 - Take your medications as prescribed.

-If you see doctors at MSKCC for other reasons, ask them if this care should be continued at MSKCC or switched to your primary care doctor or a local specialist.
+If you see doctors at MSK for other reasons, ask them if this care should be continued at MSK or switched to your primary care doctor or a local specialist.

-If you have any problems related to lymphoma or your lymphoma treatment, we want you to come to MSKCC.
+If you have any problems related to lymphoma or your lymphoma treatment, we want you to come back to MSK.
 We will give you and your primary care doctor contact information to make an appointment.